Youssefamr15/ToDo-List-App-/README.md

 To-Do List App Done following Osama Elzero tutorial.

+App Features :
+- Add Tasks
+- Mark Completed Tasks
+- Delete Tasks
+- Count The Completed Tasks
+- Count The Total Tasks
-This project is Made using HTML, CSS, and Javascript.

-This Project Focuses on practicing javascript and DOM.
+This project is Made using HTML, CSS, and Javascript and Focuses on practicing javascript and DOM.